Thermoregulatory instability – Neck pain and inability to maintain consistent body temperature

 The problems of temperature asymmetry and cervical spine instability

-In our nearly three decades in helping people with chronic pain, we have seen, from the start, that mysterious symptoms and missing diagnoses often plague people with upper cervical instability and compression of the brainstem.
-Solving the problem of a missing diagnosis of cervical spine issues causing these mysterious symptoms may be found in dysregulation of temperature control in the body.
+In our over three decades of helping people with chronic pain, we have seen, from the start, that mysterious symptoms and missing diagnoses often plague people with upper cervical instability and compression of the brainstem.
+Solving the problem of a missing diagnosis of cervical spine issues causing these mysterious symptoms may be found in the dysregulation of temperature control in the body.

 Here is an example: A patient has just completed real-time testing at our center.
 Real-time meaning we know the results as the test is being performed, this is explained further below.
 We will sit with the patient and their spouse or partner and then tell them that we believe many of their symptoms are coming from compression of their jugular vein, the compression is being caused by pressure from the cervical vertebrae or a problem with the styloid process at the base of the skull and possible carotid artery syndrome.

 We have a very detailed article that goes further into understanding venous compression and internal jugular vein stenosis that helps explain the problems of blood flow.
 Also see our article Dynamic Analysis of Blood Flow Measurements to the Brain, Brainstem, Cervical Spinal Cord, and Cranial Nerves.

 What are we seeing in this image?

 A cervical venous system that makes its way to the brain.
 As you can see if the C1 or any of the cervical vertebrae shift or become hypermobile, they can compress the veins.
 The compression of veins can lead to blood flow problems and many of the symptoms described in this article including the problems of temperature dysfunction.

 Treatments: Addressing cervical ligament laxity and craniocervical instability and cervical spine degenerative disease and instability